Eye health Technology

 What to expect when getting a corneal topography scan

-During the corneal mapping procedure, a special device called a corneal topographer is used to project a series of rings onto the cornea and measure their reflections using a computerized analysis.
+During the corneal mapping procedure, a special device called a corneal topographer projects a series of rings onto the cornea and measures their reflections using a computerized analysis.